1tsS0meth1ng/span-project/README.md

 ```

 ### 1. Import matches
-Imports values from a file to populate the matches
+Imports values from a file to populate the matches.

 Inputs:
-1. Requests file directory
+1. Requests file directory.

-If the file cannot be accessed "The given file cannot be accessed" will be displayed
+If the file cannot be accessed "The given file cannot be accessed" will be displayed.

 ### 2. View Leader Board
 Displays the current leader board with the current data.
 Examples:
-If empty
+If empty:
 ```
 Leader Board:
 ------------------------------------------------------
 ```
-If not empty (test data used)
+If not empty (test data used):
 ```
 Leader Board:
 1. Tarantulas 6 pts